jmankoff/interaction/assignments/layout-new.md

 * Implements at least three different view types either in XML or programmatically to accomplish the desired app layout.
     * One of these MUST be a scroll layout, in order to make your custom app scroll!

+* Your app should be usable in both portrait and landscape mode.
+Be sure to use the emulated android device's rotation feature to ensure that your app displays somewhat properly when rotated!

 * Contains at least 5 view nodes.
 A view node is defined as a View which contains no nested views, for instance an ImageView or TextView.

+When working with more advanced constraint layouts, you may find the following resource helpful: ["What's new in Constraint Layout 1.1.0"](https://android.jlelse.eu/whats-new-in-constraint-layout-1-1-0-acfe30cfc7be) (Part 4)

 # Part 5